activitypods/activitypods/README.md

 }
 ```

-The URL of the newly-created event will be returned in the `Location` header of the response.
+The URL of the newly-created event will be returned in the `Location:` header of the response.

 ```
 Location: http://localhost:3000/alice/data/events/61a0f897e5b88b06f85b1190